Last Chance for Animals

 Donate Now

-These are the stories of some of the lucky dogs and cats who were rescued by LCA and Dogs Only after Martin Creek Kennels (Baird's property) was shut down.
+These are the stories of the lucky dogs and cats who were rescued by LCA and rescue organization, Dogs Only, after Martin Creek Kennels was shut down.

 rescue dog justiceJustice with Judithann